OctopusDeploy/blog/blog/2022-q1/githubactions-running-unit-tests/index.md

 To narrow down the selection, you need to consider the following functionality:

 * Does the action support your testing framework?
-For example, some actions only process JUnit test results, while others include other formats like TRX.
+For example, some actions only process JUnit test results, while others include additional formats like TRX.
 * Does the action allow you to fail the workflow based on the presence of failed tests?
 * Does the action annotate the source code with details of test results?
 * Does the action generate a useful report?
 * How many stars does the project have?

-After some trail and error, I settled on the [test-reporter](https://github.com/marketplace/actions/test-reporter) action, which is demonstrated in this post.
+After some trial and error, I settled on the [test-reporter](https://github.com/marketplace/actions/test-reporter) action, which is demonstrated in this post.

 ## Unit testing in Java